 Remember our motto: Your Contribution to HOTWINC can help save a life!

-The Humanitarians of The World Inc, Humanitarian Medals committee is chaired by the full executive board advisory and selection committees in cooperation with the full executive board, advisory and selection committees.
+The Humanitarians of The World Inc, Humanitarian Hall of Fame Medals committee is chaired by the full executive board advisory and selection committees in cooperation with the full executive board, advisory, and selection committees.

-Beginning in 2016 and every year thereafter, humanitarian medals will be presented to these individuals at the HOTWINC annual gala.
+Beginning in 2020 and every year thereafter, humanitarian hall of fame medals will be presented to these individuals at the HOTWINC annual gala.
 It will begin with 15-20 honorees the first year and gradually increase annually in subsequent years.

-HOTWINC, Humanitarian Medals are unique in that they honor the average person for his/her humanitarian contributions to society as well as children (age 9 – age 17) and pets, providing them the exposure they deserved for so long but lacked the name and clout to be publicly recognized.
+HOTWINC, Humanitarian Hall of Fame Medals are unique in that they honor the the average person for his/her humanitarian contributions to society as well as children (age 9 – age 17) and pets, providing them the exposure they deserved for so long but lacked the name and clout to be publicly recognized.
 This will motivate them to continue performing humanitarian deeds for society for many years to come.

-If you have someone who deserves to be nominated for these medals, please be kind enough to forward our information to them.
+If you have someone who deserves to be nominated for these HOTWINC, Hall of Fame medals, please be kind enough to forward our information to them.

-The HOTWINC Mahatma Gandhi Humanitarian Medal - Named for one of the greatest Humanitarians of our Era, Mahatma Gandhi, This medal is the highest medal for HOTWINC, presented annually to some who has contributed his or her time and/or monies to humanity on a continuous basis.
+The HOTWINC Mahatma Gandhi Humanitarian Hall of Fame Medal - Named for one of the greatest Humanitarians of our Era, Mahatma Gandhi, This medal is the highest medal for HOTWINC, presented annually to some who has contributed his or her time and/or monies to humanity on a continuous basis.